University of Texas School of Public Health Policies and Procedures

 1. The student has up to 10 business days from the date they were issued the grade or evaluation to file a formal complaint.

-5. If a formal academic grievance is filed against the department chair or the MPH Director, then the Associate Dean for AFSA will serve as the chair of the ad hoc grievance committee and will identify a senior faculty member as the third member.
+5. If the formal academic grievance is filed against the department chair or the program director, then the Associate Dean for Academic, Faculty, and Student Affairs will serve as the chair of the ad hoc grievance committee and will identify a senior faculty member as the third member to serve on the ad hoc grievance committee.

-7. Documentation from the student and faculty will be collected, and the department chair will schedule the ad hoc grievance committee meetings.
+7. Documentation from the student and faculty will be collected, and the department chair will schedule face-to-face meetings.

 10. All documents, including but not limited to emails, memos, letters, and written summaries, will be maintained by UTSPHSA.